jason-beh/aot-blog/src/content/7-ways-to-become-a-better-developer.md

 ## 2. Blogging ✏️

-Now, you might be wondering, 'why should developers blog when we are paid to write code?'.
+Now, you might be wondering, ‘why should developers blog when we are paid to write code?’.

-Blogging is an essential aspect to developers because it shows industrial knowledge.
-Knowing how to write to your audience will also mean that you really understand the concepts and you have mastered the skill of copywriting.
+Blogging is an essential aspect of developers because it shows industrial knowledge.
+Knowing how to write to your audience will also mean that you understand the concepts and you have mastered the skill of copywriting.

 Just imagine if you have a minimum of 10,000 active readers to your blog, most of the time this means something!
-Your personal branding can also increase your rate per hour and probably help you earn some side income.
+Your branding can also increase your rate per hour and probably help you earn some side income.

-With blogging, you can also carve out your own mini corner on the Internet, which is a good way to reflect where you came from and share it to the rest of the world.
+With blogging, you can also carve out your mini corner on the Internet, which is a good way to reflect where you came from and share it with the rest of the world.

 ## 3. Listen to Podcasts 🎧